Ed Koch: First term

+When Koch entered office the city was facing multiple serious issues.
+The city was in financial crisis, crime rates were soaring, and the city was still recovering from a major blackout and looting.
+Koch instituted austerity measures which put the city on better financial foundations for his second term.

-When Koch took office, the city was reeling from high crime, a devastating blackout, and a fiscal crisis.
-During his first term, which many considered his best, he instituted austerity measures and moderated the municipal unions, measures that helped bolster the city’s finances during his second term.
-During his first term, a number of major events occurred in New York City.
+During his first term as mayor, which many consider his best, a number of major events occurred in New York City.
 John Lennon's abrupt assassination sent shock waves around the world.
-Grief-stricken New Yorkers walked the streets openly crying for days after the shooting, which took place in front of The Dakota, Lennon's place of residence on Manhattan’s Upper West Side.
+Grief-stricken New Yorkers walked the streets openly crying for days after the shooting, which took place in front of The Dakota, Lennon's place of residence on Manhattan's Upper West Side.
 Koch also dealt with the second transit strike, and pushed for the 1980 Democratic National Convention to be in NYC.
 His first term also saw a sister city relationship begin with Beijing.

 Second term

 Among the events of Koch's second term as mayor were the Brooklyn Bridge's 100th anniversary, the appointing of Benjamin Ward as the city's first ever African American police commissioner in 1983, the emergence of AIDS as a public health crisis, extensive media coverage of Bernhard Goetz's shooting of four African American teenagers in the subway in 1984, and the United Nations' 40th anniversary.

 Koch often deviated from the conventional liberal line, strongly supporting the death penalty, adding 3,500 officers to the NYPD in the 1980s, and taking a hard line on "quality of life" issues, such as giving police broader powers in dealing with the homeless and signing legislation banning the playing of radios on subways and buses.
 These positions prompted harsh criticism from the local chapter of the American Civil Liberties Union and many African-American leaders, particularly Reverend Al Sharpton.

 In 1984, Koch published his first memoir, Mayor, which became a best-seller and was adapted into an off-Broadway and later Broadway musical, Mayor.